Latest update: 6/1/2025

 Xu, K., Chen, X., & Huang, L. (2022).
 Deep mind in social responses to technologies: A new approach to explaining the Computers are Social Actors phenomena.
 Computers in Human Behavior, 134, 107321.
 PDF

-[2] Testing and developing a framework that integrates HCI and computer-mediated communication (CMC):
+[2] Testing and developing a framework that integrates interpersonal communication, HCI, and computer-mediated communication (CMC):

 Relevant publications: